storskegg/uconsole/README.md

 - `chrony` time sync using NMEA and PPS for microsecond accuracy
 - ADS-B (1090) monitoring

+## Assumptions

+The following assumptions are made in this document, and in the shellscript:

+1. You are using the same (or strictly compatible) hardware setup as me (detailed below)
+2. You are using the same base image as me (also detailed below)

+If you're using a different base image, your mileage may vary.
+If you're using a different hardware setup, then you'll probably experience some speed bumps along the way (e.g. device path naming, etc.)

 ## My Hardware Setup

 - [Clockwork PI uConsole CM4](https://www.clockworkpi.com/product-page/uconsole-kit-rpi-cm4-lite) w/ 4104000 CM4 (plans to upgrade to 4108000; CM5 will require special thermal considerations, so I don't think we'll see official support any time soon)